aws-solutions/aws-waf-security-automations/.github/ISSUE_TEMPLATE/bug_report.md

 **Please complete the following information about the solution:**
 - [ ] Version: [e.g. v3.1]

 To get the version of the solution, you can look at the description of the created CloudFormation stack.
-For example, "AWS WAF Security Automations v3.1: This AWS CloudFormation template helps you provision the AWS WAF Security Automations stack without worrying about creating and configuring the underlying AWS infrastructure".
+For example, "Security Automations for AWS WAF v3.1: This AWS CloudFormation template helps you provision the Security Automations for AWS WAF stack without worrying about creating and configuring the underlying AWS infrastructure".
 If the description does not contain the version information, you can look at the mappings section of the template:

 ```yaml
 Mappings: